NATURAL ELECTRIC FIELDS AND ELECTROCULTURE

 occurring in nature.
 There is a very small natural

 electric current running from the sky to the ground.
-It's

 This electric current together with storms is termed

 atmospheric electricity.
-It appears that it changes on
+It appears that it changes

-a 24 hour bases and always peaks at about the same time GMT regardless
+on a 24 hour bases and always peaks at about the same time GMT regardless

 of where it is measured.
 The book Atmospheric Electricity